kidlat2024/kidlatnews/content/page/Kidlat's Comprehensive Timeline of Philippine History.md

 - <span class=year>1893</span> Tiburcio Kidlat publishes the first Philippine newspaper *Ang Kidlat*, aiming to shine a spotlight on the vices, follies and abuses of the ruling Spanish.
 He is promptly arrested and shot.

-- <span class=year>1896 August</span> Bonifacio, Emilio Jacinto and other Katipuneros realize they have torn up their *cedula* by mistake instead of their grocery receipts, prompting the Cry of Pugadlawin.
+- <span class=year>1896 August</span> Bonifacio, Emilio Jacinto and other Katipuneros horribly realize they have torn up their *cedula* by mistake instead of their grocery receipts, prompting the Cry of Pugadlawin.

 - <span class=year>1896 December</span> Spanish authorities finally execute Rizal by firing squad at Bagumbayan for writing exceedingly bad novels that everybody hated.